About me

 Danko Nikolić

 The ultimate goal of my studies is twofold.
-First, I would like to achieve conceptual understanding of how the dynamics of physical processes creates biological consciousness.
-Among other problems, this requires solving the hard problem of consciousness.
-Second, I would like to use this theoretical knowledge to create artificial systems that are biologically-like intelligent and adaptive.
-This would have implications for our information-processing technologies.
+First, I would like to achieve conceptual understanding of how the dynamics of physical processes creates the mental ones.
+I believe that the work on practopoiesis presents an important step in this direction and that it will help us eventually address the hard problem of consciousness and the mind-body problem in general.
+Second, I would like to use this theoretical knowledge to create artificial systems that are biologically-like intelligent and adaptive (see AI-Kindergarten).

 Why brain?